layerzerolabs/aqua-api/README.md

 $ mysql
 mysql> source PATH_TO_AQUA-API/setup/createdb.sql
 ```
-If this is development mode then you can additionally add the devuser
+If this is development mode then you can additionally add the devuser.

 ```bash
 mysql> source PATH_TO_AQUA-API/setup/devuser.sql
 ```

+Any changes you make to the database config in those scripts must also be changed in dbconf.js.

 ### Application Code